wictorwilen/Microsoft-teams-docs/teams/botsmessages.md

 ![Example of an Office 365 Connector card](images/Cards/o365connector.png)

-Please review the [card reference](https://docs.microsoft.com/en-us/outlook/actionable-messages/card-reference) documentation for details about all the supported properties.
+See the [Actionable message card reference](https://docs.microsoft.com/en-us/outlook/actionable-messages/card-reference) for details about card fields and actions.
+Teams currently does not support the following:

->**Note:** The `HttpPost` and `ActionCard` actions and the `heroImage` field are not currently supported for the O365ConnectorCard class.
+* Fields: `heroImage`
+* Actions: `HttpPOST` and `ActionCard`

-You can use the O365ConnectorCard class in the Bot Builder SDK Microsoft Teams extensions packages ([.NET](https://www.nuget.org/packages/Microsoft.Bot.Connector.Teams)/[Node.js](https://www.npmjs.com/package/botbuilder-teams)) to send this card from your bot.
+You can use the O365ConnectorCard class in the [Microsoft Teams extensions for the Bot Builder SDK](code.md#microsoft-teams-extensions-for-the-bot-builder-sdk) to send this card from your bot.

 ### Carousel layout